Ishaan2605/Identity-Reconciliation/README.md

-Here is a **professional-grade, detailed README.md** for your Identity Reconciliation project, crafted to explain everything from the architecture to Postman testing and image usage:

----

 # 🧠 Identity Reconciliation API

-A high-performance backend API that links user contacts (emails and phone numbers) into unified identities using primary and secondary mappings.
-Built with Node.js, TypeScript, Express, Prisma ORM, Supabase PostgreSQL, and deployed on Render.
+This is a backend project designed to reconcile user identities across multiple sources using email and phone numbers.
+The goal is to intelligently group users that may have overlapping contact information and return a consolidated contact object with primary and secondary identifiers.

 ---